CAN LYME GO AWAY ON ITS OWN

 • Autonomic dysfunction

-The longer Lyme disease is left untreated, the greater the risk of persistent or treatment-refractory symptoms.
+The longer treatment is delayed, the greater the risk of persistent or treatment-resistant symptoms.

 The earlier Lyme disease is treated, the greater the likelihood of full recovery.

-Delays allow the infection to spread to joints, nervous tissue, and cardiac tissue — increasing the risk of prolonged inflammation and functional impairment.
+Delays allow the infection to spread into joints, nervous system, and cardiac tissue—increasing the risk of prolonged inflammation and functional impairment.

-Testing can be misleading in early infection.
-For a detailed explanation, see Lyme Disease Test Accuracy: When Tests Miss Lyme.
+Testing can be misleading early in infection.
+See Lyme Disease Test Accuracy: When Tests Miss Lyme.

 Clinical Takeaway

-• Lyme disease does not reliably go away on its own.
+• Lyme disease does not go away on its own

-Your immune system is powerful — but it is not designed to reliably eliminate this pathogen without treatment.
+Your immune system is powerful—but it is not designed to reliably eliminate this pathogen alone.

 What to Read Next